 Born on this day in 1962, in Kennet, Missouri, musician, singer & songwriter, Sheryl Crow.
 She’s got more than a dozen hit songs to her credit, including; All I Wanna Do, If It Makes You Happy and Soak Up The Sun.
 She’s also a legit bass player.

 Born on this day in 1931, in Rowena, South Dakota, actress, model and singer, Mamie Van Doren.
 Van Doren appeared in the films Ain’t Misbehavin’, The Candidate, and Voyage To The Planet of Prehistoric Women.
 She also found success as a singer, with the hit records Nobody But You, and Don’t Fool Around.

-Born on this day in 1983, in London, England, singer Any Winehouse.
+Born on this day in 1947, in London, legendary guitarist Dave Davies of The Kinks.

 Born on this day in 1925, in Shaker Heights, Ohio, actor and philanthropist, Paul Newman.
 Newman starred in the films; Cat On A Hot Tin Roof, The Hustler, Cool Hand Luke, and many more.
 He also developed the line of Newman’s Own food products, donating 100% of the profits to charity.